A Kaleider production. Conceived and Directed by Seth Honnor

 2018 marks the beginning of a new partnership with brilliant Paris based producers Ligne Directe who are kicking off an international tour in August.
 We’ll keep you updated here as dates come in!

-Become a Benefactor by donating as much as you can.
-Work with other Benefactors to decide what to spend the group’s money on.
-You have 90 minutes to come to a decision.
-If you don’t decide unanimously in the allotted time you relinquish your privilege to spend the money and the money rolls over to the next group of Benefactors.
+Become a Player by donating as much as you can.
+Work with other Players to decide what to spend the group’s money on.
+You have 1 hour to come to a decision.
+If you don’t decide unanimously in the allotted time you relinquish your privilege to spend the money and the money rolls over to the next group of Players.

-If you’re the quiet observing type you can become a Silent Witness and watch as the group of Benefactors attempt to decide how to spend the money they’ve donated.
-And if you want to voice your opinion you can always become a Benefactor and buy your way in.
+If you’re the quiet observing type you can become a Silent Witness and watch as the group of Players attempt to decide how to spend the money they’ve donated.
+And if you want to voice your opinion you can always become a Player and buy your way in.

 We describe The Money as a “context specific” show.
 We try to site it in places of civic decision making.
 Ideally it is sited in the place of decision making for the community that will make up its audience.
 So this might be a Town Hall, City Chamber, or a Guildhall.
 The show works less well in blank spaces.